JanDostal/tul-alg2-semestral-project/README.md

         -createInputOutputDataTextRepresentation(List~TVShowInputOutput~ newInputOutputTVShows) StringBuilder
     }

-note for DataSorting "Součást package app.logic.controllers" note for DataType "Součást package app.logic.controllers" note for MoviesController "Součást package app.logic.controllers (business logika)" note for TVEpisodesController "Součást package app.logic.controllers (business logika)"
+note for DataSorting "Included in the package app.logic.controllers" note for DataType "Included in the package app.logic.controllers" note for MoviesController "Included in the package app.logic.controllers (business logic)" note for TVEpisodesController "Included in the package app.logic.controllers (business logic)"

 MoviesController ..> DataContextAccessor : Depends on
 MoviesController ..> EmailSender : Depends on